-To celebrate St. Patrick’s Day with dogs, we’ve whipped up a homemade dog treat recipe that makes it easy to be green.
+To celebrate St. Patrick’s Day with our dogs, we’ve whipped up a homemade dog treat recipe that makes it easy to be green.
 Adding 2 cups of dark leafy greens plus a little fresh mint or parsley to the recipe adds fantastic natural color, plus a boost to your dog’s diet.

 Whether your dog is an Irish wolfhound or a Glen of Imaal terrier at heart (since we’re all Irish on St. Paddy’s), these hearty shamrock shaped cookies are sure to please.

 St Patrick's Day Shamrock Cookies for Dogs

 Yield 3 dozen cookies

 - 2 cups packed mixed greens or spinach